MSc Global Mental Health

 Students will also receive advanced training in global mental health research, including qualitative and quantitative methodologies, as well as research ethics.
 Students are required to complete an independent research dissertation, with opportunities to benefit from collaboration with the Trinity Centre for Global Health’s existing partners that include public health agencies, international non-governmental organisations, and universities around the world.

-The Masters in Global Mental Health offers a comprehensive programme suitable for those pursuing a career in global mental health research, mental health and psychosocial programming, project management, or policy.
-Applications are open until the 15th July every year.
+The Masters in Global Mental Health offers a comprehensive programme suitable for those pursuing a career in global mental health research, mental health and psychosocial programming, project management, policy development, or as a mental health practitioner.
+Applications are open until the 30th June every year.

 Dr Meg Ryan